Office of the Associate University Librarian for Research and Instructional Services

 - Faculty Reciprocal Library Borrowing Agreement

-The Rutgers University Libraries participate in UBorrow, the CIC's consortial borrowing service.
+The Rutgers University Libraries participate in UBorrow, the BTAA's consortial borrowing service.
 UBorrow provides access to more than 90 million volumes from the circulating collections of 14 major research libraries: University of Illinois at Urbana-Champaign, Indiana University, University of Iowa, University of Chicago, University of Michigan, Michigan State University, University of Minnesota, University of Nebraska, Northwestern University, Ohio State University, Penn State University, Purdue University, University of Wisconsin-Madison, and the Center for Research Libraries.
 Rutgers students, faculty, and staff can search the UBorrow discovery interface and place direct requests for delivery of materials to their local pickup libraries.
 For detailed information visit the About UBorrow guide.

 Council for Higher Education in Newark (CHEN)